paul-mp/NinerPets/README.md

 **NinerPets**

 NinerPets is a pet management platform designed to help UNCC students efficiently manage their pets' health.
-The application includes featuresfor scheduling appointments, managing pet profiles, viewing medical records, and more.
+The application includes features for scheduling appointments, managing pet profiles, viewing medical records, and more.

 - Built with React and Material-UI for the frontend, providing a responsive and intuitive user experience.
 - Uses Flask as the backend framework to handle API requests and data processing.